reger-men/MIOpen-Windows/README.md

-# This is not an official release
+# Note: This is not an official release!

 # MIOpen